deawx/Lion-Office/README.md

 # Lion-Office
-Library created with the function of implementing Word and Excel functions dynamically and quickly.
+Library created with the function of implementing Word, Excel and PDF functions dynamically and quickly.